How to Transform Your House Into a Home

 At last, we felt we had a home that reflected our own style and creativity.
 This is a great way to start making the space your own (preferably before you start moving in the furniture).

-Place your favourite pieces (and lose your least favourite)
+2 – Place your favorite pieces (and lose your least ones)

 “You gotta know when to hold ‘em, know when to fold ‘em.”